yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

     - Preload - make sure your resources are early discovered by the browser.
 * Load code *when* you need it
     - Progressive CSS loading - Load styles for your out-of-viewport content at the point where they are needed.
-    - Non-blocking JS loading - Make sure that your JS is loaded in a non-blocking manner. your users' CPU.
+    - Non-blocking JavaScript loading - Make sure that your JavaScript is loaded in a non-blocking manner. your users' CPU.
     - Lazy load images - Use one of the various lazy loading libraries (preferably one that uses IntersectionObservers) to lazy load your out-of-viewport images.
     - Use smart font loading strategies - Prefer FOUT and use `font-display: swap` or the Font Loading API to achieve it.
 * Load less
-    - Avoid sending unused code - use code coverage tools to remove dead code from your JS and CSS bundles.
+    - Avoid sending unused code - use code coverage tools to remove dead code from your JavaScript and CSS bundles.
-    - Avoid JS reliant experience - Prefer your user's experience over your own and use a small amount of non-blocking JS to avoid bogging down
+    - Avoid JavaScript reliant experience - Prefer your user's experience over your own and use a small amount of non-blocking JavaScript to avoid bogging down
-    - Brotli - Use brotli compression to significantly reduce the size of your static JS/CSS files.
+    - Brotli - Use brotli compression to significantly reduce the size of your static JavaScript/CSS files.
     - Use Responsive images and Client Hints to make sure you're not sending unnecessary image data.
     - Subset you fonts to avoid sending unused character data.
 * Avoid bandwidth contention between your resources